 1) Foster Memorial Beach (Long Beach), Noyac, Sag Harbor

 Long beach is easy to find via Ferry Rd from Sag Harbor (Rte 114) and then hang a left at County Rd 60.
-From west you would take Noyack Rd.
+From the west you would take Noyack Rd.
 We like this beach a lot.
 It provides a nice long walk (1-2 miles each way) on an open beach with beautiful views.
 If you do not have a Southampton parking sticker you can still use the far western end of a very long parking area.
 There is a long service road/parking that runs along the back of the beach for quite a distance.
 The service road is used by walkers, runners and cyclists.
 In the summer this is a busy bathing beach and even in the winter you are rarely alone.
 The beach has a colorful history.
 In 1888, Long Beach landowner Charles Lamont blocked the road with boulders near the eastern end to prevent its use by people coming from North Haven who wanted to avoid the toll fee over the North Haven bridge in to Sag Harbor.
 He actually arrested his neighbors in North Haven, the Payne brothers who were hired to clear the road!
-Later savvy ferry operators realized they could make a living by taking people from Sag Harbor Village over to Long Beach via the cove.
+Later, savvy ferry operators realized they could make a living by taking people from Sag Harbor Village over to Long Beach via the cove.
 A couple of these ferries sunk!

-This is a favorite beach for many people.
+I did not know this, but apparently Long Beach is a good place to fish for blow fish.
+I got this info from The Rusty Hook!
+However, Long Beach is a favorite beach for many people.
 It offers good swimming, sunbathing, good walks, convenient parking… even bathrooms.
 It is where the annual Sag Harbor Triathlon is staged.
 The beach is large and sandy with plenty of room for a larger crowd.
 There are also some stones and shells, but this is primarily a bathing beach.

 We like to pick up interesting beach stones, drill them with a diamond bit drill and use them as pendents on a deer skin leather strap: